 What to expect the first day of Camp

 The fun starts right away!
 Campers will be greeted by camp staff and are encouraged to join in.
 Parents will be introduced to our onsite Camp Coordinator and given some important information regarding the week.
 The first day, we take some time to introduce the campers to their leaders and make them feel welcomed and excited to be at camp, as well as explain behavior expectations.
 Campers then break into workshops in dance, drama, and voice.
 During workshop rotations, we also have a short snack time, where campers can enjoy a provided snack, as well as crafts and games.
-Campers then come together for lunch (not provided), games, group time & character building activities.
-Afternoon rehearsal is next, where campers focus in on their showcase!
+Campers then come together for lunch (not provided), a group writing session, and rehearsal for our showcase!

 Sample Daily Schedule